AdMarom/ORM-Ecommerce-Website/README.md

 ## Description
-A back-end e-commerce site using express.js and sequilize intercting with a mySQL database.
+A back-end e-commerce site using express.js and sequilize interacting with a mySQL database.

 ## Table of Contents